AtomCodeChallenge/ImageProcessor/readme.md

 ---

 ### Submission

+If you have any additional remarks about your implementation please add them to the generated pull request (it should be `pull/1`), this will ensure the reviewer sees your remarks.

 Once you are happy with your code challenge, please let the person who initially gave you the challenge know.
 One of our developers will then review the submission (so don't go deleting the repo until you've had feedback!).